Cellular Fourier analysis for geometrically disordered materials: Formulation

-In the following, we aim to define another orthogonal basis for the representation space $\mathcal{E}$ so that its elements enable spectral analysis in cellular media.
+{ We note that $f_i=(1/\sqrt{\mu_i})\int_{\omega_i}d\mu(y)f(y)$ is not the signal averaged over the domain $\omega_i$.
+The prefactor $\sqrt{\mu_i}$ is important for the present analysis to be mathematical sound and the definition of $f_i$ is the appropriate discretization of the cellularized signal.
+Inappropriate discretization partly explains the poor results of GFT.} In the following, we aim to define another orthogonal basis for the representation space $\mathcal{E}$ so that its elements enable spectral analysis in cellular media.
 We will call the elements $e_k$ of this basis harmonics of the representation space.
-They can be written as $e_k=\sum_i U_{ki}\psi_i,$ where $U_{ki}=\la e_k\cdot\psi_i\ra$ are the coefficients of the transformation matrix $U$ between the two bases.
-Finding the harmonics of the representation space is equivalent to determine the unitary matrix $U$.
+They can be written as { $e_k(x)=\sum_i U_{ki}\psi_i(x)$}, where $U_{ki}=\la e_k\cdot\psi_i\ra$ are the elements of the rotation matrix $U$ between the two bases.
+Finding the harmonics of the representation space is equivalent to { determining} the unitary matrix $U$.